 Fahrenheit to Celsius Converter (°F to °C)

-Enter the temperature in Fahrenheit below to get the value converted to Celsius.
+Enter the temperature in degrees Fahrenheit below to convert it to degrees Celsius.

 Result in Degrees Celsius: